bandprotocol/bandchain-docs/docs/theshold-signature-scheme/04-request-tss-signature.md

 # Requesting a TSS Signature

 The Threshold Signature Scheme (TSS) Signing Process enables users to request a BandChain TSS group to sign various types of messages in a secure and decentralized manner.
-This ensures that sensitive cryptographic operations, such as signing transactions, verifying oracle results, and price feed data aggregation, are performed without exposing private key material.
+This ensures that sensitive cryptographic operations, such as signing transactions, verifying data feed results, and price feed data aggregation, are performed without exposing private key material.

 ## Requesting a Signature

 To request a TSS signature, a user must submit a signing request on BandChain.
 The request can include one of the following SignatureOrder types:

-- `OracleResultSignatureOrder`: Requests a signature for an oracle result within the oracle module.
+- `OracleResultSignatureOrder`: Requests a signature for a data feed result within the data feed module.
 - `TextSignatureOrder`: Requests a signature for an arbitrary text message.
 - `FeedsSignatureOrder`: Requests a signature for price data within the feeds module.